wellosoft/home/_includes/about.md

 🎧 I began to learn Game Programming with Unity 3D.

-Learning modeling and simulations in Blender.
+Learning modeling and simulations in Blender 💠.

 Switching projects from VB into C#.